biomathematicus/DataAnalytics2024/README.md

 - **Histogram Approximation:**
     - Uses the optimal polynomial fit to approximate the histogram of the proportion of children in poverty across states.
 - **Dependencies:** Requires `psycopg2`, `geopandas`, `matplotlib`.
 It is necessary to create a folder in the work directory called "Figures" and a subfolder called "Convergence".
+- **Output:** Generates and saves visualizations in a structured folder system within the "Figures" directory, which includes the RMSE evolution versus polynomial degree and the relative change of the RMSE normalized by the intial RMSE.
 - **Data Files:** The script calls executes several SQL queries to obtain the source data for the histograms.

 #### 4. `VisualizeSpatialPovertyData.py`